-- 229. The MER required St. Maarten's authorities to set out a declaration system for cross-border transportation of currency and bearer negotiable instruments to be completed by all passengers instead of the ad hoc disclosure system that was in place.
-St. Maarten has taken the following actions: - a.
-National Ordinance to amend the National Ordinance Cross-Border Money Transfers (AB 2019, no. 26) revised Article 2 of the National Ordinance Reporting Cross-Border Cash Transports (AB 2013, GT no. 730) and makes it compulsory for persons entering or leaving St. Maarten to declare money, precious metals, jewellery, or other objects worth NAf 25,000 or more to Customs officials. - b.
-The declaration must be made by submitting a declaration signed by the applicant following a model to be determined by the Minister.
-This model was approved in the "Regulation of the Minister of Justice of 22 May 2015 No. 12 establishing the model for the declaration form, referred to in Article 2, second paragraph, of the National Ordinance on the Notification of Cross-Border Money Transport Regulations".
+- 110. The MER required St. Maarten's authorities to set out a declaration system for cross-border transportation of currency and bearer negotiable instruments to be completed by all passengers instead of the ad hoc disclosure system that was in place.
+The recommended action has been met based on the following information: - a.
+"National Ordinance to amend the National Ordinance cross-border money transfers AB 2019 no. 26" revised Article 2 of "The National Ordinance Reporting Cross-Border Cash Transports" and makes it compulsory for persons entering or leaving St. Maarten to declare money, precious metals, jewellery or other objects worth NAf 25,000 or more to Customs officials. - b.
+The declaration must be made by submitting a declaration signed by the applicant in accordance with a model to be determined by the Minister.
+This model was approved in the "Regulation of the Minister of Justice of 22 May 2015 No. 12 establishing the model for the declaration form, referred to in Article 2, second paragraph, of the National Ordinance on the Notification of Cross-Border Money Transport Regulations". - c.
+The annex to the regulation contains the model of the declaration form in Dutch, English, Spanish, and French. - 111.
+Disposition I of the National Ordinance to amend the National Ordinance cross-border money transfers (AB 2019 no. 26) amends Article 5(2)(e) of the National Ordinance Duty to Report Cross-Border Cash Transports to provide for the seizing where there is suspicion ML or TF as referred to in Article 2:55 of the Criminal Code.
+St. Maarten has met this recommended action. - 112.
+Disposition I of the National Ordinance to amend the National Ordinance cross-border money transfers (AB 2019 no. 26) adds a tenth paragraph to Article 5 of the National Ordinance Duty to Report Cross-Border Cash Transports to require the Minister of Justice to publish statistics before 1st April each year for the previous calendar year regarding international customs cooperation in the implementation of the legislation for the prevention and combatting of ML/TF.
+St. Maarten has met this recommended action.